stgl/pymccrgb/paper/paper.md

 subtle features in fine detail.

-`pymccrgb` is a Python package for ground point classification using point cloud data with point colors or other multispectral information.
+`pymccrgb` is a Python package for ground point classification of point cloud data with point colors or other multispectral information.
 It offers Earth scientists studying surface processes or hazards an efficient method for extracting land surface points from unclassified point clouds, and may also be useful for detailed vegetation height measurements in forestry or